-* A doctor has been treating you for diabetes in the six months before the nail clipping;
+- A doctor has been treating you for diabetes in the six months before the nail clipping, and

-* You have a complication of diabetes that is either limiting your ability to walk or is affecting your feet adversely—for example, loss of sensation, muscle pain, swellings, ulcers, mycosis (fungal infection) of the toenails, etc.; or
+- You have a complication of diabetes that is limiting your ability to walk or affecting your feet adversely (such as loss of sensation, muscle pain, swellings, ulcers or a fungal infection of the toenails), or

 These coverage rules also apply to foot problems that result from other medical conditions besides diabetes, including cancer, multiple sclerosis, chronic kidney disease, malnutrition and inflammation of the veins related to blood clots.